 Best Time to Visit Munnar: February to May

 Munnar Weather: Summer: Maximum - 26°C and Minimum - 15°C

 Winter: Maximum - 22°C and Minimum - 5°C

 At a distance of 120 km from Kochi, 284 km from Trivandrum, 142 km from Coimbatore, 134 km from Kottayam, 153 km from Thrissur, 100 km from Athirapally Falls and 150 km from Madurai, Munnar is a fascinating hill resort located in Idukki district of Kerala.
-It is one of the best Tourist places in kerala and among the most popular hill stations in India.
+It is one of the best Tourist places in kerala and among the must include places in your honeymoon tour packages.
 This is also one of the famous weekend getaways from Kochi, Coimbatore & Madurai cities.

 Mattupetty Dam, Pothamedu Viewpoint and Tea Museum are among the must include places in your Munnar tour packages.
 Munnar town is situated at an altitude ranging from 5000 to 8000 feet on the Kannan Devan Hills in Devikulam taluk and is the largest town in the Idukki district covering an area of nearly 557 sq. km.
 It is also called as the Swiss of South India.
 It was once the summer resort of the British Governors of South India.
 Munnar is at the confluence of three rivers - Madurapuzha, Nallathanni and Kundala.
 In Tamil, Munnar mean 'Three Rivers'.
 Munnar is home for some of the world's best tea estates.
 Majority of the plantations are owned by Tata Group's Kannan Devan Tea Estate.